 You’ve seen the enticing commercials for Atlantis, Paradise Island, with its towering pink buildings, amazing water park, and one-of-a-kind dolphin program.

-With a closer look, the resort’s numerous hotels, restaurants, and programs confuse many families, however.
+With a closer look, the resort’s numerous hotels, restaurants, and programs can be overwhelming and confusing, however.
 For example, the biggest surprise for many is that the resort is not all-inclusive.
 Many people are surprised to learn the resort actually comprises six hotels, as well.
 Before you go, here’s what you need to know about Atlantis.

 Guide to Atlantis: Location

-Atlantis Resort is located on Paradise Island, a small island that is part of Nassau.
-It’s connected by a bridge where a toll is required to enter the island, should you choose to visit when arriving by cruise ship or staying at another hotel in Nassau.
-The toll price is included with your transportation from the airport or cruise port.
+Atlantis Resort is located on Paradise Island, a small island that’s technically part of Nassau.
+It’s connected by a bridge where a toll is required to enter the island; the toll price is typically covered by your transportation service from the airport or cruise port.

 Guide to Atlantis: Understanding Reviews